prakaa/phd_thesis/source/10_lit_review.md

 ### Operational paradigms {#sec:lit_review-operational_paradigms}

-Given the need for at least some degree of balancing coordination in a power system (@sec:lit_review-balancing), SOs, which are a feature of all control area jurisdictions, have ultimate responsibility in ensuring that the area is operated in a stable, secure and reliable manner [@roquesMarketDesignGeneration2008].
+Given the need for at least some degree of balancing coordination in a power system (@sec:lit_review-balancing), SOs, which are a feature of all control area jurisdictions, have ultimate responsibility in ensuring that the area is operated in a secure and reliable manner [@roquesMarketDesignGeneration2008].
 However, though the powers, responsibilities and degree of ring-fencing imposed upon the SO vary from jurisdiction to jurisdiction, these characteristics are first & foremost governed by the control area's *operational paradigm* [@chawlaGlobalTrendsElectricity2013].
-Below, we discuss the two types of operational paradigms: where the SO is a *vertically-integrated utility*, and where the SO is, at the very least, responsible for operating a transmission system that forms the physical basis of a *wholesale electricity market*.
+Below, I discuss the two types of operational paradigms: where the SO is a *vertically-integrated utility*, and where the SO is, at the very least, responsible for operating a transmission system that forms the physical basis of a *wholesale electricity market*.

 #### Vertically-integrated utility